 Best places to stay on Anna Maria Island for sightseeing

 For travelers, the best places to stay on Anna Maria Island fall around Bradenton Beach, Holmes Beach, and Anna Maria.
 These areas are home to most of the island’s top-rated hotels.
-Staying here, you’ll be able to tackle all the top points of interest in Anna Maria Island without a fuss.
+Staying here, you’ll be able to tackle all the area’s top points of interest without a fuss.